-Kylie Jenner Shows Birthday Love To Daughter Stormi: ‘Thank You God For Sending This Little Soul To Me’
+Kylie Jenner Shows Birthday Love To Daughter Stormi: 'Thank You God For Sending This Little Soul To Me'

 The two posed for a sweet selfie in a fifth photograph.
 Stormi also played peek-a-boo in a box decorated with Sesame Street characters.

-The little girl showed off her fashion sense in a series of pics wearing cute, coordinated outfits and sneakers.
+The little girl showed off her fashion sense in a series of pics wearing cute, coordinated outfits and sneakers as well.

 Kylie and Travis also posed with their daughter for a Halloween snap where the group dressed as Minions.